fundraiser

-Land Trust of Virginia (LTV) partners with private landowners who wish to voluntarily protect and preserve their working farmland or natural lands with significant historic, scenic, and ecological value for the benefit of our community using conservation easements.
+The Land Trust of Virginia (LTV) partners with private landowners who want to voluntarily protect and preserve their working farms and natural lands—places with significant historic, scenic, and ecological value—for the benefit of our communities.
+We do this through conservation easements.

-Founded in 1992, Land Trust of Virginia was formed out of concern that our beautiful countryside, agricultural fields, and historic sites were being lost forever to development.
-Volunteers rallied to contact private landowners and encourage them to permanently retire their properties’ development potential through a legal process called a conservation easement.
-These easement documents are recorded with the deed and forever travel with the ownership of the property.
+Founded in 1992, the Land Trust of Virginia emerged from a shared concern that our region’s countryside, farmland, and historic places were disappearing to development.
+Volunteers mobilized to encourage landowners to permanently retire development rights through conservation easements—legal agreements recorded with the property deed and upheld forever.

-LTV remains the Commonwealth’s premier land trust.
-We hold more conservation easements than any other private land trust in the Commonwealth and are accredited by the national Land Trust Alliance, a certification that marks our quality of work and ethical standards.
+LTV is proud to be the Commonwealth’s premier private land trust, holding more conservation easements than any other private land trust in Virginia.
+We are accredited by the national Land Trust Alliance, a mark of excellence, ethical practice, and long-term commitment to conservation.

 Learn more about us: